nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-03-upgrade-tfs-2013-update-2/index.md

 ---
 title: Should I upgrade to TFS 2013 Update 2?
-description: "Discover the benefits of upgrading to TFS 2013 Update 2.
-Explore new features in backlog, test, and release management to enhance your development process!"
+description: Discover the benefits of upgrading to TFS 2013 Update 2.
+Explore new features in backlog, test, and release management to enhance your development process!
 date: 2014-04-03
 creator: Martin Hinshelwood
 id: "10479"